Baphomet480/ninjaone-universal-installer/README.md

 ./ninja-universal.ps1 -Install -Organization 'Acme Co' -Location 'HQ' -NonInteractive ` -ClientId 'YOUR_ID' -ClientSecret 'YOUR_SECRET'
 ```
+Tip: When using client credentials you can usually omit `-Region`.
+The installer will try common instances (US, US2, EU, CA, OC) until it succeeds.

 ### Headless or SSH (device code auth)
 ```powershell